 Get ready for the best summer ever!
 The six-week Summer Programme in European Studies (SES) is designed for adventurous students looking for an authentic European study experience while earning credits towards their major.
-Choose from a variety of courses or study tours taught in English at Maastricht University, one of the highest-ranking universities in the Netherlands.
+Choose from a variety of courses taught in English at Maastricht University (UM), one of the highest-ranking universities in the Netherlands.
 Course topics fit most majors and have a distinct European or international theme.

-Maastricht, birthplace of the European Union and situated on the border of the Netherlands, Belgium and Germany, is a picture perfect European town, with layers of history waiting to be discovered in its medieval city centre.
-Students fall in love with Maastricht’s vibrant local culture and enjoy the many art and music festivals that take place throughout the summer.
-Centrally located in the heart of Europe, the Summer Programme in European Studies at Maastricht University is an ideal way for students to experience Europe inside and outside the classroom.
+Maastricht, birthplace of the European Union (EU) and situated on the border of the Netherlands, Belgium and Germany, is a picture perfect European town, with layers of history waiting to be discovered in its medieval city centre.
+The Summer Programme in European Studies at Maastricht University is an ideal way for students to experience Europe inside and outside the classroom.

-The programme starts with an introduction period to get to know the university and includes a 4th of July BBQ, CES services (such as airport pick-up and phone rental), Maastricht day and integration into Dutch student life.
+The programme starts with an introduction period to get to know Maastricht and the university.
+It includes a 4th of July BBQ, CES services and a Maastricht day.

 At CES we have a small team of young-hearted, dedicated people ready to help you, so you can focus on the things that really matter during your stay abroad, whether that is selecting the right courses, getting to an airport for your flight to Barcelona, finding a volunteer opportunity, meeting Dutch students, buying a bike or more.
 Read more.

 Before you get here...

 You will have one person responsible for your programme, who will guide you through the application process and the preparation of your stay abroad.
 The programme coordinator will sign you up for classes, arrange housing and order insurance (if applicable), as well as organise the airport pick up and the introduction programme.
 You can contact your coordinator with any question you might have.